Any suggestions for a budget way to get a French language immersion experience without a work visa or enrolling in expensive language schoo

 Has your daughter ever thought about meeting French travelers?
 She can use Tripping to meet travelers for coffee and she can even opt to host them, if she wants to be more immersed in the language.
 She can also use Tripping to meet locals and arrange homestays in France.
 Tripping is free and its mission is to make the world better through cultural exchange - https://www.tripping.com

-Bon chance! about 5 years ago
+Bon chance! over 5 years ago